plumti/alpaca-trading-bot-with-lumibot/README.md

 Once generated, make sure to copy and securely store your API key and secret.
 You won't be able to access the secret again after leaving this page.

-Step 3: Configuring Your Trading Bot
+Step 3: Configuring Your Trading Bot:
 With your Alpaca API key and secret in hand, you're now ready to configure your trading bot using the Lumibot framework.
 I recommend looking at the "get started" part of the documentation at this stage:
 [here](https://lumibot.lumiwealth.com/getting_started.html#getting-started).